-PEO01.
-Contribute to problem-solving within their work area

-PEO02.
-Distinguish themselves as effective communicators and team members in their profession

-PEO03.
-Model ethical and professional attitudes and behavior
+- PEO01.
+Contribute to problem-solving within their work area PEO02.
+Distinguish themselves as effective communicators and - PEO02.
+Distinguish themselves as effective communicators and team members in their profession - PEO03.
+Model ethical and professional attitudes and behavior - PEO04.

-PEO04.
 Pursue credentialing and professional development opportunities to remain current and adapt to changes in the field